 Shortly after arriving at school, Alice fell ill and soon thereafter died.
 As Alice lay dying, her brother discovered the engagement ring given to her by her lover hidden on a necklace around her neck.
 Furious, he ripped the ring from around her neck and threw it into the nearby marsh.

 Ever since Alice’s ghost is said to haunt the banks of the marsh desperately searching for her missing ring.
-Visitors to her grave marker at All Saint’s Episcopal Church in Pawleys Island leave rings and coins for her.
+Visitors to her grave marker at All Saint’s Episcopal Church in Pawleys Island leave rings and coins to honor the dearly departed debutant.
 Legend has it that if a person circles the grave 13 times and lies on top of it, Alice’s ghost will visit them.

 Of course, not all of the Grand Strand’s legends are tales of tragedy.
 In fact, another of Murrells Inlets’ ghostly inhabitants is said to have died with a smile on his face and a belly full of rum.